Negligence

 Therefore, reasonableness is not simply considered to be an individual standard but an established norm of the entire community.
 Negligence is the legal concept that is the basis for the majority of personal injury claims.
 As a society, we demand that businesses and private citizens govern themselves accordingly in their dealings with other individuals.

-If you feel that you have suffered injuries due to the careless or negligent actions of another individual or entity, contact Martino Law Group, LLC.
-We will be happy to review the unique facts that surround your case and determine how best to move forward with your case.
+If you feel that you have suffered injuries due to the careless or negligent actions of another individual or entity and deserve compensation, contact Martino Law Group, LLC.
+We will be happy to review the unique facts that surround your case and determine how best to move forward with it.
+Our experienced legal team is ready to support you with a deep understanding of personal injury claims.

 What are the Four Elements of Negligence in Massachusetts?

-Massachusetts state law stipulates that negligence must consist of four basic elements, duty, breach, causation, and damages.
-The law also states that the individual who is claiming that a negligent act occurred must prove that each of these four elements was present in order to make their case by using a preponderance of the evidence.
+Massachusetts state law stipulates that negligence must consist of four basic elements: duty, breach, causation, and damages.
+The law also states that the individual who is claiming that a negligent act occurred must prove that each of these four elements was present by using a preponderance of the evidence to make their case.

-- The omission or disregard of established standards constitutes a breach when injury or harm occurs as a result of the deviation from reasonable care.
+• The omission or disregard of established standards constitutes a breach when injury or harm results from the deviation from reasonable care.

-- Damages are the financial compensation that is awarded for the plaintiff’s losses and injuries.
+• Damages are the financial compensation that is awarded for the plaintiff’s losses and injuries.
 Financial damages can only be awarded by the court if there is a preponderance of the evidence that proves liability.
 Damages are typically calculated based on what is reasonable and fair when considering the victim’s injuries and losses.
+During negotiations and if your claim goes to trial, the defending attorney will commonly attempt to claim that their client did not cause the damages you claim and that your injuries occurred before or after the accident in question.

 What is Contributory Negligence in Massachusetts?